Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems

-By employing Theorem~\ref{Kushner}, we guarantee that the state trajectory of $\Phi$ starting from initial conditions inside $X_{0} = [0~1.5]^{1000}$ remains in the safe set $[0~7]^{1000}$ during the time steps $\mathcal T=100$ with the probability of at least $0.973$ (first bound), $0.9133$ (second bound), and $0.873$ (last bound).
-A control barrier certificate for a representative subsystem within the interconnected SHS $\Phi$ is depicted in Fig.~\ref{Level_sets}.
-Closed-loop state trajectories of the interconnected SHS $\Phi$ for different bounds with $10$ noise realizations are depicted in Fig.~\ref{Simulation}.
-Note that we have only plotted trajectories at the discrete time steps since our guarantee is provided for them.
-The computation of CBC and its corresponding controllers for each bound took almost $5.3$ seconds with a memory usage of $64.94~\mathsf{Mbit}$ on a MacBook Pro M2 Max chip with 32 GB of memory.
+By employing Theorem~\ref{Kushner}, we guarantee that the state trajectory of $\Phi$ starting from initial conditions inside $X_{0} = [0,2]^{1000}$ {avoids the unsafe set $X_u=[9,10]^{1000}$} during $\mathcal T=100$ time steps with probabilities of at least $0.9743$ (Bound~1), $0.8922$ (Bound~2), and $0.8474$ (Bound~3)\footnote{The reported safety probabilities were computed using full-precision values.}.
+Fig.~\ref{fig:w1} depicts the synthesized CBC for a representative subsystem $\Phi_i$ together with the corresponding closed-loop state trajectories under Bounds~1--3 and 10 noise realizations.
+Consistent with the guaranteed safety intervals, the trajectories are shown only at discrete time instants.
+The computation of the CBC and its corresponding controller for each subsystem (regarding each bound) took almost $4.81$ seconds with a memory usage of $64.84~\mathsf{Mbit}$ on a MacBook Pro M2 Max chip with $32$ GB of memory.